jasmine/jasmine.github.io/README.md

     ├── _includes/              # Jekyll snippets (headers, footers, etc.)
     ├── _layouts/               # Jekyll layouts (overall page structure)
     ├── _tutorials/             # Tutorials / How-to Articles
-    │   ├── src/                # Docco source files for "side-by-side" tutorials │   ├── *.html              # Auto-generated docco tutorials - don't by edit by hand!
+    │   ├── src/                # Source files for "side-by-side" tutorials
-    │   ├── *.md                # Newer markdown tutorials
+    │   ├── *.md                # Tutorials.
+See note below about auto-generation.
     ├── css/                    # Stylesheets (SCSS)
     ├── examples/               # Raw javascript examples of jasmine tests (rare) ├── pages/                  # Various documentation pages

+Note that some files are auto-generated:

+* Everything under `_api`, `_npm_api`, and `_browser-runner-runner-api`
+* A few of `_tutorials/*.md`.
+The ones that are auto-generated have a comment neaer the top saying what they were generated from.

-Note the auto-generated files `_api/**` and `_tutorials/*.html`, don't edit these files as any changes you make to them will be lost the next time the documentation is generated.
+Don't edit those files directly as any changes you make to them will be lost the next time the documentation is generated.

 ## Test your changes